 It was 4am and a pair of headlights beamed down my Brooklyn block.
 Freestone Expedition’s co-founders, Owen and Greg, sprang from either side of a parked SUV like it was a jack-in-the-box.
 After we exchanged greetings – theirs caffeinated and warm; mine mumbled and subdued – they directed me to scrunch my backpack (so empty it flopped) between the mountains of gear in their trunk.

 Owen, the lead fisherman, is a wiry and energetic former Wall Street trader; a lifelong angler who curses when there’s a “fish on” and curses when the fish won’t bite.
-Greg is the duo’s bushcraft virtuoso; a placid jokester with deadpan delivery so dry you have peer through the thicket of his beard for evidence of twinkling eyes.
+Greg is the duo’s bushcraft virtuoso; a placid jokester with deadpan delivery so dry you have a peer through the thicket of his beard for evidence of twinkling eyes.
 A twinkle means he’s messing with you.
 No twinkle means he’s communicating dead serious guidance on outdoor safety.

 Buckled up, we drove an empty road to pick up the third member of our crew: OutdoorFest Founder, Sarah Knapp.
 Waiting in darkness for her car to pull into our designated rendezvous spot – a Holiday Inn in New Jersey – Greg spotted a rabbit lurking in the landscaping.
 “Dinner?” he asked.
 “The trout is catch and release.
 But bunnies are fair game.”